gabriel-detassigny/kodi-angular/README.md

 This is a web interface for the entertainment center [Kodi](http://kodi.tv/), using AngularJS.

-It uses [Bootstrap](http://getbootstrap.com/) for the design, and communicate through web sockets with Kodi.
+It uses [Bootstrap](http://getbootstrap.com/) for the design and communicate through web sockets with Kodi.

 Moreover, it is designed as a responsive interface.